casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 git clone https://github.com/casper-ecosystem/counter/
 ```

 Observe how the project is set up and review the dependencies in the `counter/counter-call/Cargo.toml` file.
 Then, open the `counter/counter-call/src/main.rs` file containing the session code.
-You will notice the directives at the top of the file, the required dependencies, and the declared constants.
+Notice the directives at the top of the file, the required dependencies, and the declared constants.

 The `call` function interacts with the contract's `counter_inc` and `counter_get` entry points.
 This is how the session's `call` entry point triggers the logic stored inside the counter contract.